What 'The Young Pope' Preached About Love

 The show’s answer is that they are made.
 Nurture, not nature, is destiny—but it can be tamed.

-Lenny Balardo, the young pope, may or may not be a miracle worker chosen by God, but first he is a human caught up in his own history.
+Lenny Belardo, the young pope, may or may not be a miracle worker chosen by God, but first he is a human caught up in his own history.
 The same can be said for the doting but unsparing Sister Mary, the grandiose Cardinal Spencer, the pedophile Archbishop Kurtwell, the timid Monsignor Gutierrez, and on down the list of faithful.
 A church is made up of leaders wrestling with their own pasts, but so is a congregation—it is the leaders’ jobs to overcome the pain that has shaped them so as to ease the pain that has shaped others.

 Sister Mary dispensed that very wisdom in the first episode of the series, telling her de facto son Lenny that “your personal aches, your enormous sufferings, your terrible memories ... must take a back seat” for the good of the church’s one billion congregants.
 Lenny did not heed this advice, not at first.
 As Sorrentino then unspooled intrigue-ridden and hilarious plotlines about an insurgent pope, he also threaded in reveries about Lenny’s childhood, mostly centering on his parents having abandoned him.
 The pope himself constantly referred to his orphanhood in conversation.